There are two clear aims throughout Key Stage three and four.

 Spring Term – Islam and Judaism

-Summer Term – Forgiveness and Myths & Cults
+Summer Term – Religious Expression and Myths & Cults

 At the Academy of St. Nicholas we follow the AQA specification A syllabus in Religious Education.
 Our students will complete the full GCSE course and will be examined on the Religion paper, studying Christianity with the second religion being Judaism.
 Pupils will then complete the philosophy and ethics paper studying 4 of the 8 available themes.